The-Marcy-Lab-School-Assignments/8-0-0-assignment-zaehicks/README.md

 # My First Express Server

 In this assignment, you will be tasked with creating and deploying a simple Express server.
 The server will have four GET endpoints, two that serve HTML and two that serve raw data.
+One of those data endpoints will use query parameters.

 **Table of Contents**
 - [Short Responses](#short-responses)